apostrophecms/docs/docs/guide/core-widgets.md

 Note that writing styles for those classes to suit your needs is up to you. `image-float-left` does not ship with Apostrophe, it is just an example.

+Inline images can be handy, especially for floating, but image widgets and custom widgets are generally more flexible.
+The user experience of selecting an inline image is not mature yet.

 ### Allowing links to specific piece-types

 By default, the rich text widget allows you to add links to URLs or internal pages.
 The `linkWithType` option allows you to add links to any `piece-type` show page.
 Simply pass an array with the name of each desired `piece-type`.
 If you want to maintain linking to internal pages, also add `@apostrophecms/any-page-type` to your array.
 Note that you don't need to change this setting if you just want to link to the main index page for a piece type.